-Marine Vet uses robotic exoskeleton to visit zoo with daughter
+Oklahoma veteran walks for the first time in a decade thanks to robotic exoskeleton

-OKLAHOMA CITY – An Oklahoma veteran is able to walk on her own now thanks to cutting edge technology.
+OKLAHOMA CITY - An Oklahoma veteran is able to walk on her own now thanks to cutting-edge technology.

-A morning visit to the zoo, It might not seem like a big deal to some, but for Jennifer Holmes…
+A morning visit to the zoo may not seem like a big deal to some, but for Jennifer Holmes, it is.

-“This is huge, enormous,” said Jennifer Holmes.
+"This is huge, enormous," said Holmes.

 For Holmes, this is the first time in over 10 years she has been able to walk on her own in public.

-Holmes is a Marine veteran.
-She was paralyzed from the waist down in a car accident.
+Holmes is a Marine veteran, and was paralyzed from the waist down in a car accident.

 For the last decade, she had been confined to a wheelchair, but about a year ago she was told about a special technology that could possibly let her walk on her own.